jess-sam/arplsbaseline/README.md

 The goal of arplsbaseline is to provide a package which can be used with spectroscopic data, as to implement an algorithm from a scientific paper to calculate a baseline to these specific data and correct it.
+This ARPLS method is commonly used with FTIR obtained spectra, which map the signal intensity of each particular wavenumber.

+Note: throughout the package, I use the term wavenumber quite interchangeably with the variable x, as well as the term signal, or signal intensity, interchangeably with the variable y.

 ## Installation